CenturyLinkCloud/PublicKB/General/overview.md

 ### Notes on Additional Sections <a id="anchor-8" class="kb-toc-anchor" href="#anchor-8"></a>

-_The following sections, Related Questions and Attachments, are created automatically via the data structure added to the article data found at the top of this page.
-The sidebar content, Related Products also comes from this configuration data.
-However, the last section, Related Topics is automatically generated and is simply the all the other articles in the same category as this one._
+_The following sections, __Related Questions__ and __Attachments__, are created automatically via the data structure added to the article data found at the top of this page.
+The sidebar content, __Related Products__ also comes from this configuration data.
+However, the last section, __Related Topics__ is automatically generated and is simply the all the other articles in the same category as this one._